jtara1/tele/README.md

 automatically ingest logs from (rootless) docker and nginx access logs with dashboard configured to query and visualize

+## Features

+- ingest docker (rootless) container logs
+- ingest nginx access logs
+- query the logs
+- view timeseries graphs for: cpu, memory, storage, & networking
+- receive email alerts when a resource (cpu, memory, or storage) is in high use

+You're not required to use docker, nginx, or setup email.

 ## Requirements

 NixOS and Nix Flakes on local host for dev and remote host for usage.